Coachella creator campaigns

 Neutrogena

-Look for creators whose audience asks practical questions: SPF, makeup wear, heat, packing, bag rules, skin recovery, and what survived the weekend.
-The right creator makes utility feel social.
+Find creators whose comments ask about SPF, makeup wear, packing, bag rules, heat, skin recovery, and what survived the weekend.

-Campaign coverage noted the brand meeting festivalgoers from Palm Springs Airport through the grounds, campgrounds, and offsite hotspots.
+Campaign coverage noted the brand meeting festivalgoers from Palm Springs Airport through the grounds and offsite hotspots.

 Gap Hoodie House

-Search for creators who can sell product behavior, not just fit pics: try-on, customization, line energy, price reaction, styling, and whether the item makes sense after the festival.
+Find creators who can make product behavior interesting: try-on, customization, line energy, price reaction, styling, and post-festival wear.

 Glossy reported more than 1M views and a roughly 5,000% Google Trends search spike.